Athletics at the 1908 Summer Olympics – Men's 5 miles

 The men's 5 miles race was held at the 1908 Summer Olympics in London.
 It was discontinued after that in favour of the metric races of 5,000 metres and 10,000 metres.
 The competition was held on July 15, 1908, and July 18, 1908.
 36 runners from 14 nations competed; seven from Great Britain, five from Sweden, four each from the United States, Canada and the Netherlands, two each from Denmark, France and Australasia, and one each from Hungary, South Africa, Greece, Germany, Bohemia and Italy.
 There were six preliminary heats, with the winner and the four runners-up with the best time advancing to the final.
 NOCs could enter up to 12 athletes.

 Records

 These are the standing world and Olympic records (in minutes) prior to the 1908 Summer Olympics.
-The 5 mi race was only held twice at the Olympic, 1906 and 1908.
+The 5 mi race was only held twice at the Olympics, in 1906 and 1908.

 Results

 First round

 All first round heats were held on July 15, 1908.